Gestify-ML/yolo/README.md

 ![alt text](documents/coarse_prune_evaluation.png)
 Based on this analysis, the coarse pruning ratio should be set at 50%, as any higher ratio results in total accuracy loss.

+### Quantization Level
+Based on the [inference time](#inference-speed) results, the quantization level should be chosen based on the device.
+If the GPU is used, the full precision model should be used.
+Otherwise if the CPU is used, the integer model should be used.

 TODO:
 * How fine pruning threshold was selected
 * How quantization output type was selected